tylerboice/Digital-Roll/README.md

 - Visual Studio 2019 (Community) - Needed for TensorFlow GPU with a windows machine

+- At minimum 50GB of free space on your machine

 Installation guide below

 ## Installation (GPU Only):